Skip to main content

 EDUCATIONAL STRUCTURE AND MASTER'S PROGRAM

-The course program is divided into the following teachings:
+The program covers the following key areas:

-1 Introduction to Climate Change; Environmental Epidemiology Statistics for Public Health
+1. Introduction to Climate Change; Environmental Epidemiology & Statistics for Public Health

-2. Health and Climatic Extremes; Pollution, Allergens and Climate Change
+2. Health and Climatic Extremes; Pollution, Allergens, and Climate Change

 3. Infectious Diseases and Climate Change

-4. Specific Impacts and Risk Assessment; Management of environmental disasters
+4. Specific Impacts and Risk Assessment; Management of Environmental Disasters

-5. Environmental Health, Climate Change and Environmental Justice; Food Security; Mental Health and climate change; Socio-economic vulnerability.
+5. Environmental Health, Climate Change, and Environmental Justice; Food Security; Mental Health and Climate Change; Socio-economic Vulnerability

 6. Capstone Workshops

-Final score: The Student Portfolio + Capstone Workshop presentation: The Portfolio is a collection of tracked activities (e.g., reports from working groups held during the courses, small class projects, capstone workshop, etc.).
+The Portfolio is a collection of tracked activities (e.g., reports from working groups held during the courses, small class projects, and reflections).
 It will evolve with each student during the overall duration of the program and will represent a personal collection of experiences, reports, and perspectives.

 Contacts